Nfratt/Project-1/README.md

 Website name: D8nite
 Use: looking for ideas for a date night?
 Don't know what to do with your new Tinder date?
 One stop location for weather,restaurants and events.

+In order to use this app you must get api keys for the following services:
+Open weather map
+Ticketmaster
+Gracenote
+OMDB

 Group members:
 Alexis Chisolm,
 Nick Frattaroli,